GitHowTo/githowto-content/pages/en/fetching_changes.md

 * 43628f7 2011-03-09 | Added h1 tag [Alexander Shvets]
 * 911e8c9 2011-03-09 | First Commit [Alexander Shvets]</pre>

-<p>At the moment the repository contains all the commits from the original repo, however they aren&#8217;t integrated into the local branches of the cloned repository.</p>
+<p>At the moment, the repository contains all the commits from the original repo; however, they aren&#8217;t integrated into the local branches of the cloned repository.</p>

 <p>You&#8217;ll find the commit named &#8220;Changed <span class="caps">README</span> in original repo&#8221; in the history.
 Notice that the commit includes &#8220;origin/master&#8221; and &#8220;origin/<span class="caps">HEAD</span>&#8221;.</p>